asouvanlasy/asouvanlasy/README.md

 - Hey, I'm @asouvanlasy.
-- I'm studing CS at Lakehead University in Canada
+- I'm studing CS at Lakehead University in Canada.
 - Outside of school, I'm interested in Skyrim's modding scene.
 - You can reach me at asouvanlasy@outlook.com.